kcbenchrate - Man Page

 -b, --bypass

-After starting a worker wait just a tenths of a second before launching the next to start all the workers a lot faster than usualy.
+After starting a worker wait just a tenths of a second before launching the next to start all the workers a lot faster than usually.
 This can he useful to create a lot of load quickly, but the benchmark result might be slightly inaccurate due to caching effects.

 -h, --help